rdkcentral/aamp/AAMP-UVE-API.md

 **Description:**
 - Supported UVE version 0.8 and above.
-- Note that bufferingChanged events are generated only after streaming has started.
+- bufferingChanged events are generated only after streaming has started.
-- This is not generated at tune time, while video is paused, or while seeking.
+- bufferingChanged is not generated at tune time, while video is paused, or while seeking.
 - buffering flag gives status:
-    - FALSE -> Video buffer has run dry and playback is stalled (Underflow)
+    - FALSE -> Video buffer has run dry post-tune and playback is stalled (underflow)
-    - TRUE -> Playback has resumed (healthy buffering)
+    - TRUE -> Rebuffering is complete and video is again streaming (healthy buffering)
+- Note: bufferingChanged will be followed by a general playbackStateChanged event.

 ---